pnm122/chatapp/README.md

 * Move main page appbar code to chats page
 * Group renaming
 * Group name max length
+* Tell when a person is in the browser?
+Or when they go AFK?
+* Show which users are active/not on the chat page

 ### To Do
 * Username max length
 * Account renaming
 * Group info page (users and their logged-in status, other metadata)
 * Group together messages in similar times
-* Tell when a person is in the browser?
-Or when they go AFK?
 * Profile pictures & Group pictures
 * Replies (using gestures? :o)
 * Group deleting